kyeongminyu97/Optimization-Methods/README.md

-# Practical-Optimization
+# Practical Optimization Methods
-Cambridge MEng Coursework
+Cambridge Coursework

 1. Exploring usage of norm approximation in convex optimization problems.
 - Starting with the simplest form norm approximation using l_1, l_2  and l_∞ norms, their algorithmically-applicable forms were derived: linear programming and least squares method